Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Common Mistakes

-Using file:../packages/lib paths Breaks in CI/CD, bypasses lockfile resolution Replace with workspace:^ or workspace:*
+file:../packages/lib paths Breaks in CI, bypasses lockfile resolution Replace with workspace:^ or workspace:*

-Hoisting all devDependencies to root Masks missing peer deps, breaks isolated builds Declare per-package; use node-linker=isolated
+Hoisting all devDependencies to root Masks missing deps, breaks isolated builds Declare per package; use node-linker=isolated

-Ignoring overrides for transitive CVEs Leaves workspace exposed to known vulnerabilities Patch at root, audit recursively, commit lockfile
+Ignoring overrides for transitive CVEs Workspace stays exposed to known vulnerabilities Patch at root, audit recursively, commit the lockfile

 Should I use the workspace:* or workspace:^ protocol for internal dependencies?
-Use workspace:^ for standard internal packages to allow semver-compatible patch updates while maintaining strict major version alignment.
-Reserve workspace:* only for tightly coupled packages that must always resolve to the exact local version during development.
+Use workspace:^ for standard internal packages so consumers get semver-compatible patches after publish.
+Reserve workspace:* for tightly coupled packages that must always resolve to the exact local version and move in lockstep.

 How do I prevent dependency hoisting from breaking isolated workspace builds?
-Configure your package manager to use strict isolation (e.g., pnpm's default symlinked node_modules or npm's --install-strategy=shallow).
-Explicitly declare all runtime and build dependencies in each package's package.json rather than relying on root-level hoisting.
+Use a strict linker — pnpm's default isolated, symlinked node_modules (node-linker=isolated) — and declare every runtime and build dependency explicitly in each package rather than leaning on root-level hoisting.
+A package that builds in isolation will build in CI.

 What is the production-safe way to patch a vulnerable transitive dependency across all workspaces?
-Use the root-level overrides (npm) or pnpm.overrides (pnpm) field to force a secure version.
-Always verify compatibility with the parent package, run a full workspace test suite, and commit the updated lockfile with --frozen-lockfile validation enabled in CI.
+Pin a secure version in the root overrides (npm) or pnpm.overrides, verify it is compatible with the parent package, run the full workspace test suite, then regenerate and commit the lockfile with --frozen-lockfile validation enforced in CI.

-Can I mix package managers within a single monorepo workspace?
-No. Mixing package managers in the same workspace corrupts lockfiles and creates inconsistent node_modules topologies.
-Enforce a single package manager via the packageManager field, CI checks, and .npmrc/.yarnrc.yml configurations.
+Can I mix package managers within a single monorepo?
+No. Mixing managers produces conflicting node_modules topologies and two lockfiles competing to describe the same graph.
+Enforce one manager via the packageManager field, a CI check, and .npmrc / .yarnrc.yml.